 It probably comes as no surprise that I cook fried rice very frequently.
-Not only do I find this dish comforting, but it is also so darn easy to make.
-All you really need are rice, eggs, vegetables, and soy sauce.
-Once you get the into the rhythm of this basic egg fried rice recipe, play around with it!
+Not only do I find this dish comforting, but it is also darn easy to make.
+All you really need is rice, eggs, vegetables, and soy sauce.
+Once you get into the rhythm of this basic egg fried rice recipe, play around with it!
 Substitute rice for quinoa, add other vegetables or protein—do whatever suits your taste.

-COOKING NOTES FOR THE EGG FRIED RICE
+COOKING NOTES FOR EGG FRIED RICE

-LOOKING FOR MORE RICE DISHES?
+LOOKING FOR MORE FRIED RICE RECIPES?

 The Easiest Egg Fried Rice